color psychology in web design

 Colors become synonymous with brands.
 Think of the instant recognition triggered by Coca-Cola’s red or Tiffany’s blue.

-Therefore, opt for a consistent color scheme across all your website and marketing materials when designing a website.
+Therefore, when designing a website, opt for a consistent color scheme across all your website and marketing materials.
 This step will strengthen your brand identity and build trust.

 Moving on, you must know how successful international brands use colors that now represent them.
 Color psychology web design to convey their message and brand identity, which has helped boost conversions in the long run.